Azure/azure-powershell/src/Network/Network/help/Update-AzLoadBalancerRuleConfig.md

 ```

 ### -ProbeId
-Specifies the ID of the probe to associate with a load balancer rule configuration.
+The reference of the load balancer probe used by the load balancing rule.

 ```yaml
 Type: System.String